tasmota/decode-config/README.md

     * [Use batch processing](decode-config.md#use-batch-processing)

 ## Prerequisite
+You can either run the source _decode-config.py_ using an installed Python environment (see below) or the distributed executable (if applicable).
+If there is no executable for your OS, you need to install Python.

 ### Python
-* This program is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and compatible with Python 2.x/3.x.
+This program is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and compatible with Python 2.x/3.x.
-You need to install a working python environment for your operating system.

-Because of [Python 2.7 EOL](https://github.com/python/devguide/pull/344) on Jan 2020 it is recommended using Python 3.x.
+**Note**: Because of [Python 2.7 EOL](https://github.com/python/devguide/pull/344) on Jan 2020 it is recommended using Python 3.x.

 #### Linux
+* Running the source _decode-config.py_:
 1. Install [Python 3.x](https://www.python.org/downloads/) and Pip
 ```
 sudo apt-get install python3 python3-pip